Forest-Newark/tiy-homework-animal-shelter/README.md

 # tiy-homework-animal-shelter
 Create a program to manage animals in a shelter.

-Animal Shelter - v1.0
+com.forestnewark.Animal Shelter - v1.0

 Preface

 This assignment is significantly larger and more challenging than anything you will have done so far in class.
 But, that's ok.
 You have all of the tools you need to complete it successfully.
-For example, the MenuService class (described below) can be patterned off the recent Scanner exercise.
+For example, the com.forestnewark.MenuService class (described below) can be patterned off the recent Scanner exercise.

 Be sure to read the instructions below carefully.
 Think about your approach to the problem, draw pictures to visualize the structure of your program, and be methodical.
 You can do this.

-Animal Shelter - v1.0
+com.forestnewark.Animal Shelter - v1.0

 Summary: Create a program to manage animals in a shelter.